Constraining Participation: Affordances of Feedback Features in Interfaces to Large Language Models

 Some technology companies have been experimenting with deliberative modes for feedback about AI systems.
 Recent efforts by OpenAI to fund research into technical solutions for ``democratic inputs into AI'' \cite{Eloundou2024-xa} and experiments by Anthropic to draft a constitution for Claude through deliberative processes \cite{Huang2024-zs} have attracted significant attention.
-These efforts go beyond eliciting and aggregating user preferences towards encouraging deliberation amongst people with diverse perspectives (including non-users) and demonstrating how the preferences and reasoning of multiple participants are input (as cybernetic feedback) into development workflows.
+These efforts go beyond eliciting and aggregating user preferences.
+They encourage deliberation among users and (potentially) other stakeholders, while demonstrating how multiple participants' preferences and reasoning feed into development workflows.
 In addition, Meta has experimented with Community Forums to deliberate on the rulesets for Generative AI \cite{Broxmeyer2024-zw}, and Google has developed the STELA process for deliberative discussions with historically underrepresented groups in the U.S.A. to understand their priorities and concerns with respect to model outputs \cite{Bergman2024-yo}.

 While these processes address some of the limitations of existing feedback features, they remain largely experimental and peripheral to the dominant method of feedback submission through browser-based interfaces.
-Most of these approaches (with the Google example as an exception) take as a given that consensus on the output of the process is desirable and achievable.
-However, refusal, agonism and dissensus are key elements of democratic processes \cite{DiSalvo2015-dd,DiSalvo2010-uq,Zong2023-fe}.
+Most of these approaches (with the STELA process as an exception) take as a given that consensus on the output of the process is desirable and achievable.
+However, refusal, agonism and dissensus are all key elements of democratic processes \cite{DiSalvo2015-dd, DiSalvo2010-uq, Zong2023-fe}.
 When consulting multiple and diverse communities, values and preferences for AI design may be in conflict \cite{Sambasivan2021-il,Qadri2023-fv} and difficult to reconcile \cite{Santurkar2023-tc,Durmus2023-ot,Miller2007-mm}.
-This is particularly the case where the processes are managed by those with commercial interests in consensus outcomes, reflecting long-standing concerns in participatory design \cite{Sanders2014-kh}.
+Such difficulty is particularly acute where the processes are managed by those with commercial interests in consensus outcomes, reflecting long-standing concerns in participatory design \cite{Sanders2014-kh}.